onur-zengin/python-cisco-iosxr/README.md

    The program saves its logs in two separate local files saved on the disk and rotated daily;

    - __pniMonitor_main.log:__ All events produced by the MainThread and its subThreads.
 Configurable severity.
    - __pniMonitor_ssh.log:__ All events that are logged by the SSH module.
-Fixed severity: WARNING
+Has a fixed severity setting; WARNING.

   In addition to local log files, high severity events are also available to be distributed as email alerts (_see
     Section-3 for configuration details_).

   Definition of available log / alert severities are as follows:

-   __DEBUG__     Detailed information, typically of interest only when diagnosing problems.
+   - __DEBUG__     Detailed information, typically of interest only when diagnosing problems.
-   __INFO__      Confirmation that things are working as expected.
+   - __INFO__      Confirmation that things are working as expected.
-   __WARNING__   An indication that something unexpected happened (such as a misconfiguration), or indicative of event
-                  (PNI failure, BGP session withdrawal, etc) which will soon trigger automated recovery actions.
+   - __WARNING__   An indication that something unexpected happened (such as a misconfiguration), or indicative of event (PNI failure, BGP session withdrawal, etc) which will soon trigger automated recovery actions.
 The program is still working as expected.
-   __ERROR__     Due to a more serious problem, the program has not been able to perform some function (such as _Data
-                  Collection_ or _Configuration Attempt_ failures).
+   - __ERROR__     Due to a more serious problem, the program has not been able to perform some function (such as _Data Collection_ or _Configuration Attempt_ failures).
-   __CRITICAL__  A serious error, indicating that the program itself will be unable to continue running (_Dying gasp_).
+   - __CRITICAL__  A serious error, indicating that the program itself will be unable to continue running (_Dying gasp_).

 #__TO BE COMPLETED BEFORE THE FIRST RELEASE__